WebFiori/docs/folder-structure.md

 ## The `framework` Folder

 This folder contains core entities of the framework.
 The developer should not modify this folder or add any code which is related to his web application.
 The folder should be kept outside source control.

-## The `ini` Folder

-This folder contains initialization classes.
-The developer can use the classes to initialize system privileges, custom jobs, custom CLI commands, custom autoload directories and global constants.
-The folder can be kept under source control as the developer might modify the code in the initialization classes.

 ## The `public` Folder